Sharp bounds and testability of a Roy model of STEM major choices: Binary outcome Roy model

 A great deal of the intuition for the characterization that we propose for the Roy model can be developed with the simplest version, where $Y_0$ and $Y_1$ are both binary outcomes.
 It models success or failure in securing a desired outcome, and the way it depends on a binary choice of treatment.
-In the case of college major choice, considered in Section~\ref{sec:appli}, $Y_1$ will model the ability to secure permanent employment, if the degree or the major is classified as STEM (Science, Technology, Engineering and Math), whereas $Y_0$ will model the ability to secure employment with a non-STEM degree or major. \begin{definition}[Binary Roy model] A model satisfying Assumptions~\ref{ass:roy},~\ref{ass:sel} and~\ref{ass:ex}, with $Y_0,Y_1\in\{0,1\}$, is called {\em binary Roy model}. \end{definition}
+In the case of college major choice, considered in Section~\ref{sec:appli}, $Y_1$ will model the ability to secure permanent employment at the time of the survey interview, if the degree or the major is classified as STEM, whereas $Y_0$ will model the ability to secure employment, with a non-STEM degree or major.